Omar-Talabay/p2_continuous-control/Report.md

 # Description of the implementation
 A modified version of Deep Deterministic Policy Gradients (DDPG) algorithm provided by Udacity excerise is being adapted and modified.

-The main modifications are to
+The modifications done are as follows:
-1. adapt the DDPG to work with Unity environment
+1. adapt the DDPG to work with Unity environment.
 2. to make the code run with more than 1 agent.
+3. gradient clippings to critiqie local, "ddpg_agent.py"
+4. change of neural network archticture.
+5. The number of updates in each step is changed to be 1 every 20 times. "ddpg_agent.py" step function.

 # Learning Algorithm:

 ### The learning algorithm

 ### Hyperparameters:

+BUFFER_SIZE = int(1e5)  # replay buffer size
+BATCH_SIZE = 128         # minibatch size
+GAMMA = 0.99            # discount factor
+TAU = 1e-3              # for soft update of target parameters LR_ACTOR = 1e-3         # learning rate of the actor
+LR_CRITIC = 1e-3        # learning rate of the critic
+WEIGHT_DECAY = 0        # L2 weight decay

 ### Model architectures:

-The report clearly describes the learning algorithm, along with the chosen hyperparameters.
-It also describes the model architectures for any neural networks.
+** Actor network's inputs are the state size and its output is the action size.
+There are 2 hidden layers each of which of size 256.
+**

 # Plot of Rewards:
 <img src="ddpg_plot.png"  width="60%" height="30%">